eclab/edisyn/README.md

 ... or you can (for the moment) run Java with internal scaling, such as:

     java -Dsun.java2d.uiScale=2.0 -jar edisyn.jar

+(though recent versions of Java are complaining that this is illegal)

 #### Problems with Jack